-To determine the base price of your monthly rent, you need to consider the condo’s value and purchase price.
+To determine the base monthly rental price, you need to consider the condo’s value and purchase price.
 By covering these fees into the monthly rent, you can slowly earn your profit margin.

 Keep in mind that different condominium units have different prices.
 The bigger the unit, the more expensive the monthly rent can be.
-The layout of the unit also factors into the price.
+The layout of the unit also factors into the final rental price.

 How many bedrooms and toilets does it have?
 Is there more than one window?
 Does it have an amazing view of the city during sunrise?